 Sounds like fun, doesn’t it?
 No wonder more of us don’t take God at His word.
 I know for me, it makes me uncomfortable.
 It disrupts my perfectly planned routine.
 It forces me to face my fears.
 It completely defies my common sense.

-So, here’s what I know after traveling with God for lo these 28 years.
+So, here’s what I know after traveling with God for more than 35 years.

 - If you can see it, it isn’t faith.
 Faith is the substance of things hoped for, the evidence of things not seen.
 It’s like a shadow that your prayer and belief and vision will put substance to.
 What starts as a shadow, an inkling, passing thought or knowing will cause your common sense to rise up and try to shut it down.

 - Common sense is the enemy of faith because it’s common.
 Faith is unique, unusual, exotic and courageous.
 Yes, courageous because it takes courage to act on the unseen.
 To jump into God’s plan and throw caution to the wind!
 Most of us will never take God up on His offer to step into adventure with Him, to walk in the place of the unseen and spiritually bungee jump with Him into the place where dreams are born.

 - Faith is a gift.
 We can ask for more of it.
 I did, years ago.
 I remember telling God, I don’t just want faith – I want GREAT FAITH!
 I wanted to believe for gigantic things for myself, my daughter, my husband.
 Let me tell you when you pray that prayer, God answers and it’s not always in the way you hoped!
 I thought He would make me more spiritual.
 He used it to make me more humble.
 He caused me to depend on Him in ways I never imagined but He proved over and over that He is enough.

 - Faith is spiritually discerned.
 My natural man and spirit man are at odds and I won’t be able to figure it out with my intellect or common sense.
 I’ve learned to let go of what I know and come to Him as a child.